-22. Borrowings
+20. Borrowings

-The Group has overdraft facilities of \$6 million (2019 - \$6 million) of which none was utilised at the reporting date.
+The Group has overdraft facilities of \$6 million (2020 - \$6 million) of which none were utilised at the reporting date.

-23. Leases
+21. Leases

 The Group has lease contracts for various items of buildings in its operations.
-Leases of buildings generally have lease terms between 3 and 5 years.
+Leases of buildings generally have lease terms between 3 and 10 years.
 Generally, the Group is restricted from assigning and subleasing the leased assets and some contracts require the Group to maintain certain financial ratios.
-There are several lease contracts that include extension and termination options and variable lease payments, which are further discussed below.
+There are lease contracts that include extension and termination options and variable lease payments, which are further discussed in note 2.